Archie Blake (mathematician): Career

 In 1930, he became a member of the American Mathematical Society (AMS).
 He presented his canonical form at the AMS meeting at Columbia University on 29 Oct 1932.

 In 1937, this work lead to a Ph.D. from the University of Chicago, supervised by Raymond Walter Barnard.

-He worked for the U.S. Coast and Geodetic Survey in Washington, D.C., since 1936 (or earlier) as a Mathematician, since 1938 as an Assistant Mathematician, and since 1939 as an Associated Mathematician.
+He worked for the United States Coast and Geodetic Survey in Washington, D.C., from 1936 (or earlier) as a mathematician, since 1938 as an Assistant Mathematician, and since 1939 as an Associated Mathematician.

 In 1946, he was appointed a Senior Statistician in the Office of the Army Surgeon General, Washington, D.C.

 He also worked for the Cornell Aeronautical Laboratory in Buffalo, New York.

 From there, he changed in 1954 to the Westinghouse Electric Corporation in Baltimore, Md., where he became an Advisory Engineer.

 In 1956, he moved from Westinghouse to the Bendix Aviation Corporation, as a Systems Staff Mathematician.

 In 1960, he became a Manager of the Analysis Section of Raytheon in Sudbury, Massachusetts.